Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

       title,
       description,
       images: [image],
-      // put your twitter name its show when some share it this to twitter
+      //Put your Twitter name it shows when someone shares it on Twitter
       creator: "",
     },
     icons,